EnterpriseDB/tpa/docs/src/tpaexec-configure.md

 * `--postgresql 14` will install PostgreSQL 14

-* `--edbpge 15` will install EDB Postgres Extended 15
+* `--edb-postgres-extended 15` will install EDB Postgres Extended 15

-* `--epas 15 --redwood` will install EPAS 15 in "Redwood" mode
+* `--edb-postgres-advanced 15 --redwood` will install EPAS 15 in
+  "Redwood" mode

-* `--epas 15 --no-redwood` will install EPAS 15 in non-Redwood or "Berkeley" mode
+* `--edb-postgres-advanced 15 --no-redwood` will install EPAS 15 in
+  non-Redwood mode

 If you are installing EPAS, you must specify whether it should operate in `--redwood` or `--no-redwood` mode, i.e., whether to enable or disable its Oracle compatibility features.

-In addition to the shortcuts above, `configure` will also accept `--postgres-flavour postgresql` (or `edbpge`, or `epas`) along with `--postgres-version 15` (or any valid supported version).

 Installing EDB Postgres Extended or Postgres Advanced Server requires a valid [EDB repository subscription](2q_and_edb_repositories.md).